ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

   }
 ```

 When you click on the FAB button, you should be able to add a tasting note.
 Check that out to determine if it works.
+Note that for now you will need to refresh your page to see the newly added note.

 ### Edit an Existing Note